Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Introduction

-We borrow the notion of \emph{intersection types} from programming language theory, and particularly the study of subtyping.
-As is common in such systems, \hastype{\ket{\psi}}{P \cap Q} means $\hastype{\ket{\psi}}{P}$ and $\hastype{\ket{\psi}}{Q}$ implying that $\ket{\psi}$ is \emph{simultaneously} a $+1$-eigenstate of $P$ and $Q$.
-In this case, $P$ and $Q$ must commute because Pauli operators that do not commute, instead anticommute and, have no common eigenvectors.
-In our projection semantics, $\ket{\psi} : \type{P} \cap \type{Q}$ is simultaneously in the image of the two projections $\Pi_P^+$ and $\Pi_Q^+$.
+In our predicate language, conjunction and intersection coincide: if $\ket\psi$ is a $+1$-eigen-state of both $A$ and $B$, then it satisfies $\A \cap \B$.
+Note that for this to hold $A$ and $B$ must commute, because Pauli operators that do not commute will instead anticommute and have no common eigenvectors.
+We use disjunctions to represent post-measurement states when the outcome is probabilistic.
+In this case, $(\A \uplus \B)(\ket{\psi})$ denotes that $\ket\psi$ is either a +1-eigenstate $A$ or a +1-eigenstate of $B$, without making any claims to the likelihood of which case is true.
+In the measurement context, it means that one outcome results in the system satisfying $A$ and the other outcome satisfies $\B$.

-Finally we use the notion of \emph{union types} to represent post-measurement states when the outcome is random.
-In this case, $\ket{\psi} : \A \cup \B$ denotes that the system is either a +1-eigenstate $A$ or a +1-eigenstate of $B$.
-In the measurement context, it means that one outcome results in the system having type $\type{A}$ and the other outcome will result in type $\B$.
-In our projection semantics, it implies that the system is either in the image of $\Pi_A^+$ or in the image of $\Pi_B^+$.
+While our statements about conjunction and disjunction are focused on the stabilizer formalism, and hence refer to Pauli types, they extend to commuting additive predicates as well.
+For additive predicates, failing to commute does mean they must anticommute and hence in complete generality the situation can be quite complex.

-\paragraph{Applications} Our syntax and typing rules for Clifford circuits and stabilizer states are methodically developed in~\Cref{sec:types-semantics}.
+\paragraph{Applications} Our syntax and derivation rules for Clifford circuits and stabilizer states are methodically developed in~\Cref{sec:types-semantics}.
 The full list of our rules are in~\Cref{fig:types,fig:app-rules}.
 The most straightforward use of our system is in characterizing properties of Clifford circuits, particularly entanglement and separability.
 For the textbook case of Deutsch's algorithm, we are easily able to verify three key properties: (i) the first qubit is $\ket{0}$ whenever the function is constant, (ii) the first qubit is $\ket{1}$ whenever the function is balanced, and (iii) that the two qubits are never entangled, and therefore the second can be safely discarded.
 These are three common and broadly useful properties to check.